IS2AI/Uzbek_ASR/README.md

 ## Downloading the dataset

-Download ISSAI_USC dataset and untar in the directory of your choice.
+Download [USC dataset](https://issai.nu.edu.kz/uzbek-asr/) and untar in the directory of your choice.
 Specify the path to the data in  `./run.sh` script:
 ```
 dataset_dir=/path-to/ISSAI_USC
 ```